 Though microneedling can certainly improve the appearance of some scars and wrinkles, according to Engelman, there are limitations.
 “It only works on more superficial scars and wrinkles, and does not work on the deeper scars.”

 Are they safe to use at home?

 “In my opinion, they can be harmful if used aggressively.
-I’ve seen a lot of infections and spread of cold sores that end up causing scaring in some cases.
+I’ve seen a lot of infections and spread of cold sores that end up causing scarring in some cases.
 But when people use them once a month lightly and do not have unrealistic expectations, they are fine to use,” says Downie.